Pylons/venusian/docs/index.rst

    module will be inspected to see if it has had a Venusian callback attached to it.

 #.
-For every object that *does* have an Venusian callback attached to
+For every object that *does* have a Venusian callback attached to
    it, the callback is called.

 We could have also passed the ``scan`` method a Python *package*